 The exhibit features some of the exciting sources that Ikeda consulted as well as the implications of the findings of her paper on the project of decolonization and preservation of the memory of this historical violence today.

 The exhibit was co-curated by Andrea Ikeda and Aisha Hamilton and will be on display starting April 4, 2016.
+Please note that this exhibit is no longer on display.

 The Charlene Conrad Liebau Library Prize for Undergraduate Research attracts the very best lower- and upper-division undergraduate papers from courses taught in departments across the campus.